All Student/Faculty/Staff Flu Clinic

 Health Aspects of Aging (GERO 6400)

 This course examines contemporary physical and mental health concerns of older adults.
 Course activities examine health and aging, and develop skills in presenting information to older adults, caretakers, academic peers and professionals who work with older adults.

 UC Anschutz Fall 2019 Courses

 A one-credit course taught by Ingrid Binswanger, MD, MPH, MS, and Jason Glanz, PhD, both of the Kaiser Permanente Institute for Health Research.
+It will discuss the physiologic and behavioral effects of opioid use and opioid use disorder, factors contributing to the modern opioid epidemic in the U.S., and diverse public health interventions and policy approaches to preventing harm from opioid use.
 This course will be offered in Fall 2019, and is expected to fill up quickly!